1. The definition of the global marketplace, is the entire world of buyers and sellers, considered independently of national borders.

 Summary: These challenges can be overcome by choosing the right partner for your expansion into global markets.

 Moving beyond your local market, into the global marketplace, is essential for any growing business in the modern economic environment.
 By doing so you can better target your business, diversify your enterprise, enhance your workforce, and slash your costs.
-Any risks in going global can be mitigated, if not eliminated by using a trusted global partner.
+Any risks in going global can be mitigated, if not eliminated by using a trusted global hiring partner.